 Please let me know what you think of our cat-proof pom pom Christmas tree.
 Do you also decorate around your purr babies?

-And if you’re looking for another
+And if you’re looking for some more cat-proof Christmas tree you’ll love these ideas:

 Oh before I forget, if you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us feed our purr babies 😉